 Today we pay a visit to the opulent Ahrweiler villa where the fortuitous discovery of a large ‘executive’ house, possibly the home of a local official, has been transformed into an excellent museum.
 On to Boppard, a charming, mostly medieval village on the Rhine, where we seek out the remains of the walls and towers of the late Roman fortifications.
 We travel by boat on the Rhine to our next hotel in Braubach.

 We reach the Limes – a 500km boundary of cleared land fortified with great banks and ditches overlooked by 900 watchtowers and patrolled from 60 forts backed up by the legionary bases.
-We visit the reconstructed watchtower at Zugmantel and then on to Saalburg.
+We visit the reconstructed watchtower at Zugmantel and then on to Saalburg, before Feldburg.

 A beautiful drive along the Rhine, dotted with castles and pretty towns, to Mainz.
 This was the capital of Germania Superior, its administrative centre and, at times, a double legionary base.

 Today is our first day in imperial Roman Trier, one of the Late Roman capital cities of the Western Empire which is now an iconic German Rhineland town.
-We begin with the Episcopal museum and Constantine’s basilica, and then the packed galleries of the Rheinisches Landesmuseum.
+We begin with the Museum am Dom and then visit the galleries of the Rheinisches Landesmuseum.
+In the afternoon, we view Constantine’s Basilica, which contains the largest extant hall from antiquity.

-This morning, we visit the remains of Trier’s Amphitheatre set into the hillside, followed by a visit to Porta Nigra.
+This morning, we visit the famous Porta Nigra in Trier, followed by a visit to remains of Trier’s Amphitheatre set into the hillside.
 On to the funerary monument of Igel, decorated with remarkable detail of wool merchants’ lives.
 We visit the Villa Nennig, with a collection of mosaics, followed by the enterprising reconstruction of the Villa Borg.

 We drive to Aachen, the capital of Charlemagne’s renewed Roman Empire of the 8th century.
-We visit the treasury, the richest in western Europe with gifts and acquisitions made by Holy Roman Emperors throughout the Middle Ages.
-We continue to Dom.
+We will enjoy a walking tour through the city and then visit the Treasury, the richest in Western Europe with gifts and acquisitions made by Holy Roman Emperors throughout the Middle Ages.
+Afterwards, we will spend time in the Dom.

 Before returning home, we enjoy a final visit to the Gothic Rathaus.
 The town hall began its life as part of the early medieval palace complex and was the audience chamber of Charlemagne himself.